nowemoore/pythoness/English/3.1/problems.md

 ## ⭐ Task 05
 Design a class `ParkingLot` that has a specified number of `ParkingSlot` objects.
 Simulate 10 cars driving in and out of this parking lot over time, with each car staying for a randomly generated number of minutes (within a reasonable range).
 Each hour (0-1, 1-2, 2-3, etc.) is charged at a different rate.
 Demonstrate that your class works on tests.
 (Hint: consider what data structure would be good for holding and keeping track of all your parking slots.)

+## ⭐ Task 06
+Create a "guess the number" game where the computer picks a random number between 1 and 100.
+A player has 7 attempts.
+After each guess, tell them if they're "very cold" (20+ away), "cold" (10-19 away), "warm" (5-9 away), or "hot" (1-4 away).
+Use while loops and break/continue appropriately.
+(Tip: Use Python [input()](https://www.w3schools.com/python/python_user_input.asp) to collect input from players.)